Secluded Staycations: Luxe, Little Known, Los Angeles Birding

 #2: Long Term

-You have the opportunity to begin again, so take the time to figure out what you value most.
-Make long term plans to achieve this while continuing mental and emotional health practices, like spending time with family and close friends, meditation, exercising, taking walks, and journaling.
+When you are ready to begin again, take the time to figure out what you value most.
+Make long-term plans to achieve this while continuing mental and emotional health practices, like spending time with family and close friends, exercising, taking walks, and journaling.

 Consider your ideal situation.
 What would make you feel happy and healthy?
+What do you value?
 How do you want to live?
 What brings you comfort, joy, and peace of mind?
 What did you always want to improve but didn’t have the time or opportunity to fix?

 sarah-barnard-design-tudor revival-estate-library01.jpg